rob-mosher/form-toolbox-app/README.md

     AWS_SQS --"When Polled"--> FormToolbox;
 ```

+*Note: within Mermaid markup, it does not appear possible at this time to render "AWS" as a subgraph and retain the intended flow/shape.*

 # Database Diagram

 To balance the diverse requirements of various form types with the need for strict schema and ACID compliance, Form Toolbox employs a hyrid approach.
-Utilizing PostgreSQL's JSONB datatype, we enable each form type to have its own schema, while still maintaining a consistent, overarching schema-based system.
+Utilizing PostgreSQL's JSONB datatype, each form type has its own schema, while still maintaining a consistent, overarching schema-based system.
 This methodology effectively merges the benefits of NoSQL/Document storage – flexibility and adaptability – with the strengths of a SQL/Schema-based system – reliability and structure.
 The result is a system that provides consistent document-style storage and retrieval within a structured SQL framework, catering to diverse form requirements while upholding data integrity and consistency.

 ```mermaid
 erDiagram